Universal Probability Distribution for the Wave Function of a Quantum System Entangled with Its Environment: Results

 \subsection{GAP Measure as the Thermal Equilibrium Distribution}

-Theorem~\ref{thm4} justifies regarding $GAP(\rho_\beta)$ as the thermal equilibrium distribution of the wave functions of the system 1 in the following way.
+Theorem~\ref{thm4} justifies regarding $GAP(\rho_\beta)$ as the thermal equilibrium distribution of the wave function of system 1 in the following way.
 Let $\Hilbert_R$ be the microcanonical subspace, i.e., the spectral subspace of $H$ associated with the interval $[E,E +\delta E]$.
-It is a standard fact (e.g., \cite{G95,ML79}) that when the interaction energy between system 1 and system 2 is sufficiently small, i.e., when we may set \be H = H_1 \otimes I_2+ I_1\otimes H_2 \ee on $\Hilbert_\total=\Hilbert_1\otimes\Hilbert_2$, and when system 2 is a large heat bath, i.e., when the eigenvalues of $H_2$ are sufficiently dense, then $\tr_2 \rho_R$ is approximately of the exponential form $Z^{-1}\exp(-\beta H_1)$ with $Z = \tr \exp(-\beta H_1)$ for suitable $\beta>0$, i.e., is approximately the canonical density matrix $\rho_\beta$.
+It is a standard fact (e.g., \cite{G95,ML79}) that when the interaction energy between system 1 and system 2 is sufficiently small, i.e., when we may set \be H = H_1 \otimes I_2+ I_1\otimes H_2 \ee on $\Hilbert_\total=\Hilbert_1\otimes\Hilbert_2$, and when the eigenvalues of $H_2$ are sufficiently dense, then $\tr_2 \rho_R$ is approximately of the exponential form $Z^{-1}\exp(-\beta H_1)$ with $Z = \tr \exp(-\beta H_1)$ for suitable $\beta>0$, i.e., is approximately the canonical density matrix $\rho_\beta$.
 Then by Theorem~\ref{thm4} in this special case of negligible interaction we have that for most wave functions $\psi\in\sphere(\Hilbert_R)$,

 for most orthonormal bases $b$ of $\Hilbert_2$.